one-dark/github-one-dark-theme/README.md

 Relieve the stress on your eyes when using GitHub with this custom dark theme!
 This uses a nice gray color rather than pure black to prevent overly contrasting colors.

+## Update December 2020

+While this theme was a great project for a while, GitHub release a built-in dark theme so I will no longer be maintaining this repo.
+As a result I am no longer accepting contributions and I will be archiving this repo.
+I appreciate the help on this theme and if anyone wishes to use this code, it is MIT licensed so you are free to use it!

 ## Installation

 - Install the Stylus extension for [Chrome/Edge](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en) or [FireFox](https://addons.mozilla.org/en-US/firefox/addon/styl-us)